mortar-works/mortar-website/src/site/solutions/model-builder.md

     body: "By handling the full data preparation and modelling pipeline, we remove the months of internal effort that typically separates a data problem from a working model."
 ---

-Model Builder is our specialist data preparation, modelling, and dataset creation service — built for the problems that standard approaches cannot handle.
+Model Builder is our specialist data preparation, modelling, and dataset creation service; built for the problems that standard approaches cannot handle.
 Real-world data is rarely clean, balanced, or conveniently structured, and most modelling failures originate in preparation, not in the choice of algorithm.
 We apply deep technical expertise to get the data right before modelling begins, then build and validate models that are genuinely fit for purpose: behavioural models, predictive outputs, risk stratifications, and custom datasets delivered to your specification, ready to use.